I’m a lecturer at the University of Stirling.

 I work mainly in the intersection of Epistemology, Theory of Normativity and Philosophy of Mind.
 My current research focuses on epistemic risks in moral and political deliberation; epistemic agency; and the epistemology of political disagreement.
 My PhD thesis investigates the normative relation between truth and belief.
 Three questions arise in recent discussion.
 Can we explain why truth is a reason for belief?
 How strong is truth as a reason for belief?
 And in what sense can truth motivate and guide our beliefs?
 I defend the truth norm of belief on a reason-based normative framework and offer novel answers to those three questions.
 I’m also interested in a variety of topics in philosophy, including self-knowledge and self-deception, political and feminist thought, and history of philosophy (Ancient Philosophy, Kant, Marx and Chinese Philosophy).

-In my spare time I enjoy films, music and photography.
+In my spare time I enjoy cinema, literature, hiking and photography.
 Despite being a Kantian, I was inspired by Peter Singer’s effective altruism.
 I believe that it is our moral duty to live modestly while giving the best we can (and give well) to make the world a better place.